lightninglabs/lightning-api/source/rest/index.html.md

 Field | Type | Description
 ----- | ---- | -----------
-tx_hash | string | / The transaction hash
+tx_hash | string | The transaction hash
-amount | string | / The transaction amount, denominated in satoshis num_confirmations | int32 | / The number of confirmations
+amount | string | The transaction amount, denominated in satoshis num_confirmations | int32 | The number of confirmations
-block_hash | string | / The hash of the block this transaction was included in block_height | int32 | / The height of the block this transaction was included in time_stamp | string | / Timestamp of this transaction
-total_fees | string | / Fees paid for this transaction
-dest_addresses | array string | / Addresses that received funds for this transaction
+block_hash | string | The hash of the block this transaction was included in block_height | int32 | The height of the block this transaction was included in time_stamp | string | Timestamp of this transaction total_fees | string | Fees paid for this transaction dest_addresses | array string | Addresses that received funds for this transaction raw_tx_hex | string | The raw transaction hex.

 ## TransactionDetails

 Field | Type | Description
 ----- | ---- | -----------
-transactions | [array Transaction](#transaction) | / The list of transactions relevant to the wallet.
+transactions | [array Transaction](#transaction) | The list of transactions relevant to the wallet.

 ## UnlockWalletRequest

 Field | Type | Description
 ----- | ---- | -----------
-wallet_password | byte | * wallet_password should be the current valid passphrase for the daemon.
-This will be required to decrypt on-disk material that the daemon requires to function properly. recovery_window | int32 | * recovery_window is an optional argument specifying the address lookahead when restoring a wallet seed.
-The recovery window applies to each invdividual branch of the BIP44 derivation paths.
-Supplying a recovery window of zero indicates that no addresses should be recovered, such after the first initialization of the wallet.
+wallet_password | byte |  wallet_password should be the current valid passphrase for the daemon.
+This will be required to decrypt on-disk material that the daemon requires to function properly. recovery_window | int32 |  recovery_window is an optional argument specifying the address lookahead when restoring a wallet seed.
+The recovery window applies to each individual branch of the BIP44 derivation paths.
+Supplying a recovery window of zero indicates that no addresses should be recovered, such after the first initialization of the wallet. channel_backups | [ChanBackupSnapshot](#chanbackupsnapshot) |  channel_backups is an optional argument that allows clients to recover the settled funds within a set of channels.
+This should be populated if the user was unable to close out all channels and sweep funds before partial or total data loss occurred.
+If specified, then after on-chain recovery of funds, lnd begin to carry out the data loss recovery protocol in order to recover the funds in each channel from a remote force closed transaction.

 ## UnlockWalletResponse